 The story behind Magnetic Poetry is serendipitous.
 In 1993, aspiring songwriter Dave Kapell was suffering from writer’s block, so he did what his idol David Bowie would do—write down words on little pieces of paper and rearrange them for inspiration.
 Then he sneezed.
 The words flew around the room.
 He glued the words to pieces of magnets and stuck them to a pizza tin.
 The rest is history.
 [Read the full story here.]

 When it became a hit in bookstores and gift shops, Magnetic Poetry expanded to different themes and subcategories, like sports, coffee, and even zodiac signs.

 Last Christmas, I finally got my first basic Magnetic Poetry Kit (Thanks, Mother Cherry!).
 They were right about this box of random words—it’s addicting!
-You may compose a haiku, cryptic messages, status updates, and lyrics.
-You may leave all the words and syllables on the fridge or pick them from a box and let your creative juices run wild.
+You may compose a haiku, cryptic messages, rants, and lyrics.
+Leave all the words and syllables on the fridge or pick them from a box and let your creative juices run wild.

 There’s also an online community of Magnetic Poetry users who share photos of their compositions.
 Now excuse me while I hang out by my kitchen fridge.

 January 24, 2017 Photos by KateWasHere.
 Additional photo (shop display) from Magnetic Poetry’s FB page.